efraimbart/OpenInWSA/README.md

 ## Usage

-Click a link from within a (non-browser) Windows application and it will route it through WSA and open it in the applicable Android application. if none are found it will open the link in the default Windows browser.
+Click a link from within a Windows application and it will route it through WSA and open it in the applicable Android application. if none are found it will open the link in the default Windows browser.

+To route links within Chrome through `Open in WSA` install the [Open in WSA Chrome Extension](https://chrome.google.com/webstore/detail/nkfpikoflncblmlajlcagaflndiijhhl) | [Repo](https://github.com/efraimbart/OpenInWSAChromeExtension) and right click on the given link.